-Guest Opinion: Debate answers few of the big questions
+Guest Opinion: Debate answers few questions

 For many years now presidential debates have become entertainment spectacles rather than substantive exchanges of ideas.
 But perhaps the date historians of the future will recall as the moment presidential races turned officially from politics to entertainment will be Sept.
 26, 2016.